-David L. Nocilly is an Intellectual Property Law attorney at Bond, Schoeneck & King.
-He is a registered patent attorney that has prepared and prosecuted numerous U.S. and foreign patent applications in the biotech, medical device and electromechanical fields, including patents covering infusion pumps, electrosurgical scapels, genetic assays, pulmonary diagnostic devices, microRNA amplification processes and NMR detectors.
-In addition to crafting invention disclosure programs and training employees on the important aspects of the intellectual property protection process, Mr. Nocilly assists universities, research institutions and private companies of all sizes develop and implement strategies to derive the value from their intellectual property.
+David is an Intellectual Property Law attorney and a registered patent attorney that has prepared and prosecuted numerous U.S. and foreign patent applications in the biotech, medical device and electromechanical fields, including patents covering infusion pumps, electrosurgical scapels, genetic assays, pulmonary diagnostic devices, microRNA amplification processes and NMR detectors.
+In addition to crafting invention disclosure programs and training employees on the important aspects of the intellectual property protection process, David assists universities, research institutions and private companies of all sizes develop and implement strategies to derive the value from their intellectual property.

 - 8,170,271 System and method for test tube and cap identification